markwryan/modernizing-legacy-systems/PITCHME.md

 Note:
 Set the stage and set some expectations.
 Goal of the talk is not to sell one solution in the best, but to educate around some issues and solutions to the issues.

++++

+## difficult topics

+Note:
+Not easy, there is a lot to take into account.
+We are just starting down this process, and not saying this is the only way or the best way, but has worked for us and has gotten us closer to where we want to be.

 ---
 ## monoliths